November 8, 2008

-There has been a slight shift in the upper echelons of alpine climbing over the last few years as people have looked for more protection on exposed bivys, having found the traditional bivy sack didn’t always offer enough of a defence against the night.
+There has been a slight shift in the upper echelons of alpine climbing over the last few years as people have looked for more protection on exposed bivvies, having found the traditional bivy sack didn’t always offer enough of a defence against the night.
 The problem is that if it’s raining, snowing or just windy you can’t do much from inside a bivy bag, meaning no cooking, chatting or playing chess, and there’s a good chance you’ll end up bailing sooner rather than later.
-Also if you find yourself caught out on exposed mountainside, or on a glacier, with no way of finding shelter, then a night zipped up in your bivy bag can be quite fraught, especially trying to get into it without bringing the weather in with you.
-A survival bag by its very nature is meant for survival, meaning you can’t really do any more then that within one.
+Also if you find yourself caught out on an exposed mountainside, or on a glacier, with no way of finding shelter, then a night zipped up in your bivy bag can be quite fraught, especially trying to get into it without bringing the weather in with you.
+A survival bag by its very nature is meant for survival, meaning you can’t really do any more than that within one.
 What is needed is a lightweight option that extends the comfort level of the user in any situation so they can live and thrive in what would otherwise be pretty hostile situations – especially when the weather turns nasty.

-The result of this has been an increased interested in in the use of featherweight mountain tents (Bibler, Outdoor Designs, Black Diamond, Exped), which gives the climbing team a huge increase in protection, warmth, liveability (cooking, reading, Cumberland wrestling etc) plus they allow more ability to ‘sit it out’.
-A secondary benefit is that using a tent allows a lighter sleeping bag to be used, and less fuel be wasted (plus any escaping heat warms the tent), not to mention the massive psychological benefit you gain from knowing you can sleep comfortably anywhere.
+The result of this has been an increased interest in the use of featherweight mountain tents (Bibler, Outdoor Designs, Black Diamond, Exped), which gives the climbing team a huge increase in protection, warmth, liveability (cooking, reading, Cumberland wrestling etc) plus they allow more ability to ‘sit it out’.
+A secondary benefit is that using a tent allows a lighter sleeping bag to be used, and less fuel to be wasted (plus any escaping heat warms the tent), not to mention the massive psychological benefit you gain from knowing you can sleep comfortably anywhere.
 At the moment it’s mainly the top end climbers who are benefiting from this new view of mountain ‘camping’ (with many of them making their own tents or ‘super bothy bags’) but I think this is a trend that should filter down over the next few years.
-In the past the ‘Bibler’ style tent was always seen as purely the domain of the hard climber, with its small footprint and light weight making it ideal for adventures in the Greater ranges, but not for alpine style peaks.
+In the past the ‘Bibler’ style tent was always seen as purely the domain of the hard climber, with its small footprint and lightweight making it ideal for adventures in the Greater ranges, but not for alpine-style peaks.
 Yet now with cheaper and lighter tents coming on the market, combined with new materials (like eVENT and Epic), I think that some models are now affordable enough to be considered by the types of climbers who have BUY their own gear!
-Probably the best lightweight mountain tent on the market at the moment is Black Diamonds First Light (around £170 if ordered from the US/1.21 kg) which is made from Epic fabric, a highly breathable nylon with a DWR coating.
-This means that the tent isn’t 100% waterproof, but it is snow proof and shower proof (the seams need to be sealed with SeamGrip), and it’s surprising just how much rain this tent can handle, plus it’s far more breathable then any other single skinned tent on the market.
-Without the poles the tent packs down to the size of an inflated crisp packet, and holds two climbers with plenty of room (you could squeeze three in at a push).
-The best thing about this tent, and all such tents, is its tiny footprint (the space it takes to pitch it), going up a ledges no bigger then a small settee.
-Rab are also bringing out a range of tents later in the year in eVENT based on the successful Outdoor Designs range, which may be slightly heavier, but should also be more waterproof.
+Probably the best lightweight mountain tent on the market at the moment is Black Diamonds First Light (around £170 if ordered from the US/1.21 kg) which is made from Epic fabric, highly breathable nylon with a DWR coating.
+This means that the tent isn’t 100% waterproof, but it is snow proof and shower proof (the seams need to be sealed with SeamGrip), and it’s surprising just how much rain this tent can handle, plus it’s far more breathable than any other single skinned tent on the market.
+Without the poles, the tent packs down to the size of an inflated crisp packet and holds two climbers with plenty of room (you could squeeze three in at a push).
+The best thing about this tent, and all such tents, is its tiny footprint (the space it takes to pitch it), going up ledges no bigger than a small settee.
+Rab is also bringing out a range of tents later in the year in eVENT based on the successful Outdoor Designs range, which may be slightly heavier, but should also be more waterproof.

 One thing you soon realize when you look at North American outdoor users is their love of the humble tarp – basically a large rectangle of plastic or nylon.
 Many people use tarps instead of traditional tents, saying that they are lighter, more versatile and dryer (due to increased ventilation), and because they can be pitched in many different ways.
 The first thing that springs to mind is that these tarp fanatics have obviously never had the pleasure of a wet bank holiday in the Lake District.
-Never the less over the last 10 years North American mountaineers have begun to adapt the tarp concept to their own needs, producing a very practical and lightweight concept that could be of great interest to UK climbers.
+Never the less over the last 10 years North American mountaineers have begun to adopt the tarp concept to their own needs, producing a very practical and lightweight concept that could be of great interest to UK climbers.
 The breakthrough has been the availability of amazingly lightweight 30 denier ripstop nylon with silicon impregnation, which weighs in at a staggering 38 grams a square metre!
-This can give a 5x8 foot tarp that weights only 200 grams but is still waterproof.
+This can give a 5x8 foot tarp that weighs only 200 grams but is still waterproof.
 The beauty of the tarp is its versatility and here are a few ways of using one:-

 THE CLASSIC PITCH